StorSimple 1200 migration to Azure File Sync

 This article focuses on the migration steps.
 If before migrating you'd like to learn more about Azure File Sync, we recommend the following articles:

-The goal is to guarantee the integrity of the production data as well as guaranteeing availability.
+The goal is to guarantee the integrity of the production data and guaranteeing availability.
 The latter requires keeping downtime to a minimum, so that it can fit into or only slightly exceed regular maintenance windows.

 StorSimple 1200 migration path to Azure File Sync